-This reporting year, four RUSD elementary classrooms participated in the new Adopt-an-Acorn program by adopting approximately 100 acorns.
+During the 2009-2010 reporting year, four RUSD elementary classrooms participated in the new Adopt-an-Acorn program by adopting approximately 100 acorns.
 The program was rolled out to the RUSD in conjunction with Service Learning and with support from the Sacramento Tree Foundation, who provided literature and support.
 Approximately 20 acorns sprouted.
 Due to a fortuitous location, staff was able to work with one teacher to plant her class' three seedlings in a park adjacent to the school to replace mitigation oaks that had died.
+During the 2010-2011 school year, the City collaborated with two RUSD teachers who had already collected and sprouted acorns in their classrooms.
+The City provided deep pots and soil for the seedling to be transplanted and donated back to the City's nursery.
+In addition, acorns were adopted, cared for and then returned to the City's nursery by a local Montessori preschool.

-In addition, the Parks Department continued an ongoing project to have 4th graders transplant seedlings into 1-, 5-, and 15-gallon pots and plant sprouted acorns in the newly vacated deep pots, thus providing more than 100 volunteer hours in one morning to support the City's oak nursery.
+Also during the 2009-2010 permit year, the Parks Department continued an ongoing project to have 4th graders transplant seedlings into 1-, 5-, and 15-gallon pots and plant sprouted acorns in the newly vacated deep pots, thus providing more than 100 volunteer hours in one morning to support the City's oak nursery.
 The students transplanted more than 100 seedlings and planted more than 300 sprouted acorns.
 The saplings transplanted by the students replaced inventory that was used to replace mitigation oak trees that had been damaged in open space areas.
+During the 2010-2011 permit year, this event was rained out twice in March and April, but on the third May date the students were able plant approximately 100 sprouted acorns into deep pots.
+Also, ten oak seedlings were planted in experimental proprietary, self watering pots.